Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomainFederationSettings.md

 ```

 ### -DefaultInteractiveAuthenticationMethod
-Indicates the default authentication method that should be used when an application requires the user to have interactive login.
+Specifies the default authentication method that should be used when an application requires the user to have interactive login.

 ```yaml
 Type: String